200ug/R/README.md

-# Collection of R exercises
+# Collection of R & statistics exercises

 - TILM3517 (Basics of R)
 - TILM3555 (Basics of inferential statistics)
+- TILM3702 (Basics of statistical models)

 ### RStudio

-Enter the following commands when opening a new file in Vim mode:
+Enter the following commands every time when opening/reopening a project in Vim mode:

 ```vim
 imap jk <Esc>